 At the eastern edge of the Park is the ‘Fingermaze’, a piece of public sculpture carved into the park and lined with stone and lime mortar.
 The Fingermaze is a giant fingerprint which incorporates a Cretan labyrinth within its whirling design.

-For more information on Hove Park please visit the Friends of Hove Park website.
+- For more information on Hove Park, and ways to get involved in the park's community future, visit the Friends of Hove Park website.

 Points of Interest